nsat/space-services-user-guide/Fundamentals.md

 ## Inter-payload Networking
 When windows on a satellite overlap, ethernet is provided for IP networking, Ping and UDP & TCP ports 10,000+ are enabled.
-This allows application code to communicate, i.e. listen on a port for requests from a different payload.
+This allows application code to communicate, e.g. listen on a port for requests from a different payload.

 ## Inter-satellite Networking